 Mom’s Lemon Meringue Pie Recipe is our favorite holiday pie recipe!

-For those of you who might be stopping by The Love Nerds for the first time and might be dealing with your own grief, let me explain.
-My mom passed away from Pancreatic Cancer in March of 2016 when I was in my first trimester.
-Below is what I wrote when I first published this pie recipe in honor of her birthday which was 6 months and 1 day after losing her.
+For those of you who might be stopping by The Love Nerds for the first time, let me explain.
+My mom passed away from Pancreatic Cancer in March of 2016 when I was in my first trimester with my first child.
+If you are dealing with your own grief, you can see what I originally published with this pie recipe below as well as check out my first post about her loss and my post about becoming a mom without a mom.

 ORIGINALLY POSTED SEPTEMBER 18, 2016: